Table of Contents

 1. DORA Framework

-The DevOps Research and Assessment (DORA) framework focuses on four key metrics (listed above): deployment frequency, lead time for changes, change failure rate, and MTTR.
-These metrics measure how quickly and reliably your team delivers software.
-Based on their results, teams are ranked as elite, high, medium, or low performers.
-For example, elite teams deploy multiple times a day with low failure rates.
+The DevOps Research and Assessment (DORA) framework focuses on four key metrics: deployment frequency, lead time for changes, change failure rate, and MTTR.
+These metrics measure how quickly and reliably a team delivers software.
+Based on these metrics, teams are ranked as elite, high, medium, or low performers.
+For example, elite teams deploy multiple times per day with low failure rates.

 2. SPACE Framework

-The SPACE framework, developed by GitHub, Microsoft, and the University of Victoria, looks at five areas:
+The SPACE framework, developed by GitHub, Microsoft, and the University of Victoria, examines five areas:

 - Satisfaction and well-being: Are developers happy and supported?